 'We're also encouraging girls to study STEM subjects at school, so that they can go on to read them at university.
 We need to achieve a representative gender mix at all levels within this sector, as well as fostering diversity in areas such as ethnicity and sexual orientation.'

 Alicia suggests that another of the attractions of working in the industry will be its longevity as the UK makes its transition from fossil fuels to renewable energy sources.
-'Renewable energy is now our country's second largest source of electricity, generating 30% of our power needs.
+'Renewable energy is now our country's largest source of electricity, generating 43% of our annual power needs.
 However, we need to ramp this up in the years ahead to meet our carbon reduction targets, so it's good time to get on board and become part of a thriving sector.'

 Growth of the renewables industry